RotClub/RTYPE/README.md

 ## Information:

 The purpose of this project is to create a game engine and a game based on the R-TYPE license.
-The game engine is a 2D game engine that uses a Node System to manage the game objects qui s'inspire de l'engine de [Godot](https://docs.godotengine.org/en/stable/getting_started/step_by_step/nodes_and_scenes.html).
-Our engine is written in C++ and the game is written in Luau, like Roblox.
+The game engine is a 2D game engine that uses a Node System to manage the game objects, is inspired by [Godot](https://docs.godotengine.org/en/stable/getting_started/step_by_step/nodes_and_scenes.html).
+The engine is written in C++ and the games are written in Luau, like Roblox.

 This project uses a mirroring system for repository management.
 This ensures synchronization between multiple instances of the source code, promoting its availability and long-term sustainability.